Find out when you need to charge VAT and at what rate if you supply food and drink for the purposes of catering or as a takeaway.

 2.4 Vending machines

 Vending machine supplies follow the same general principles as food and drink supplied from catering outlets.
-In other words:
+In other words all:

-- all sales of items that are standard-rated within the excepted items (see Notice 701/14: food) are also standard-rated when supplied from vending machines (for example, sales of beverages or confectionery)
+- supplies of food and drink products that are standard-rated within the excepted items (read Food products (VAT Notice 701/14)) are also standard-rated when supplied from vending machines (for example, sales of beverages or confectionery)

-- all supplies of food and drink from vending machines in canteens and restaurant type areas are standard-rated as supplies to be consumed on the premises where they’ve been supplied.
-An apportionment will only be allowed if the food seller can produce evidence to show that a proportion of the items of cold food (that would be eligible for zero rating) are taken away from the canteen or restaurant premises (see section 3.3)
+- supplies of food and drink from vending machines in canteens and restaurant type areas are standard-rated (or temporarily reduced rated) as supplies to be consumed on the premises where they have been supplied, an apportionment will only be allowed if the food seller can produce evidence to show that a proportion of the items of cold food (that would be eligible for zero rating) are taken away from the canteen or restaurant premises (read paragraph 3.3 of this guidance)

-If the vending machine is on a university campus and is run by the students’ union you’ll need to read section 5.5.
+If the vending machine is on a university campus and is run by the students’ union you’ll need to read paragraph 5.5 of this guidance.

 2.5 Aircraft, ships, trains and other means of transport

-If you make a separate supply of catering on board an aircraft, ship, train or other means of transport, it’s standard-rated unless it’s provided for consumption during a journey from the UK to another EU member state or on a journey to a country outside the EU.
+If you make a separate supply of catering on board an aircraft, ship, train or other means of transport, it’s standard-rated (or temporarily reduced rated) unless it’s provided for consumption during a journey to a country outside the UK.

-If you supply passenger transport or cruises you’ll need to refer to The VAT treatment of passenger transport (Notice 744A) and Tour Operators Margin Scheme for VAT (Notice 709/5).
+If you supply passenger transport or cruises you’ll need to refer to The VAT treatment of passenger transport (VAT Notice 744A) and Tour Operators Margin Scheme (VAT Notice 709/5).

 2.6 Schools, universities and colleges